Our FAQs are a great starting point if you want to get involved

 What is a motor club?

 Motor clubs are groups of motoring and motorsport enthusiasts.
 Many clubs organise the 4,500 motorsport events that take place every year in the UK.
-There are around 750 Motorsport UK registered clubs across the country; to find your local club, click here.
+There are over 700 Motorsport UK registered clubs across the country.
+Find your local club

 I want to get involved but not as a driver.
 What else can I do?